ayalaallon/prepdat/README.md

 # install prepdat from GitHub
 devtools::install_github("ayalaallon/prepdat")
 ```
-## Overview
-*prepdat* is an R package that enables the user to merge files containing data tables in a long format into a single large dataset and go form one single large dataset in a long format to one finalized aggregated table ready for statistical analysis.
-This pacakge is very useful for merging and aggregating raw data files of individual subjects in an experiment (in which each line corresponds to a single observation in the experiment) to one finalized table in which each line corresponds to the averaged performance
-of each subject according to specified dependent and independent variables. *prepdat* also includes several other possibilities
-for the aggregated values such as medians of the dependent variable and trimming procedures for reaction-times according to Van
-Selst & Jolicoeur (1994).

 ## Using prepdat
 The two major functions you need to know in order to use *prepdat* are `file_merge()` and `prep()`.